Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 918-2745

 There are several trends happening in electronic medical records for mental health and psychiatry software.
 Here are a few you should consider as you select a product and vendor:

 ONC-ATCB certification.
 Perhaps the most significant trend in psychiatric software and mental health systems is the U.S. government-backed move towards electronic medical records (EMR) adoption.
 A major component of the American Recovery and Reinvestment Act (signed into law by President Obama in 2009) is the Health Information Technology for Economic and Clinical Health (HITECH) Act, which offers a “carrots and sticks” plan for medical offices to adopt mental health electronic health records.
 Qualified practices can earn up to $44,000 in reimbursements in the form of increased Medicare and Medicaid premiums.
 To qualify, mental and behavioral health professionals have to show “meaningful use” of ONC-ATCB-certified mental health EHR software.

-Guidelines for Stage 2 of HITECH were announced in early 2012, and physicians have a mandate to become meaningful users by 2015.
+Guidelines for Stage 2 of HITECH were announced in early 2012, and the deadline for physicians to become meaningful users was set for three years later.
 Those that fail to qualify will face decreased Medicare and Medicaid payments.
 For those evaluating mental health software, one major deciding factor should be whether it’s certified or not.

 Mobile device support.
 The number of doctors and medical professionals bringing their mobile devices to work and accessing data on the go—via smartphones, tablets etc.—is growing.
 Psychology practice management software and psychiatry EMR software vendors are responding by offering more support for wireless devices.
 Some are even offering native apps for various operating systems (Apple, Android, Windows).
 When evaluating mental and behavioral health EHR software, consider what you’ll need in terms of mobile support.